🚀 New feature alert! Find the best businesses for internationals on DutchReview's Business Directory

 The platform has been praised for being very easy to use, and the low fees and good customer service make DEGIRO stand out in the crowd of Dutch investment apps.

 DEGIRO is ideal for those who are testing the waters of investment.
-You can invest in ETFs (exchange-traded funds) for lower risk or choose specific companies to put your money into if you’re feeling confident.
+You can even choose specific companies to put your money into if you’re feeling confident.

 ✅ Pros: